sparky713/ToDo/README.md

 ## Proposal

-My project for CPSC210 is a personal **agenda application** designed to help keep students on track with their courses and make personalized to-do lists.
+A personal **agenda application** designed to help keep students on track with their courses and make personalized to-do lists.
 This application is intended for all UBC students and especially those who need extra assistance in managing their time and meeting deadlines.
 With the move to online learning, many courses use different platforms to deliver the course contents.
 With this application, you will now be able to see your tasks for all your